Animadversio/Animadversio.github.io/_academic_notes/Note on ShapeCollage.md

 ### Patch Representation

-Apparent image is not that useful for comarison, the iternal representation used for local shape is a multi-channel one,
+Apparent image is directly useful for comarison, the internal representation used for local shape is a multi-channel one,

 * Normal vector field
 * Depth field